 Working as part of an RPO in a company that is making significant changes to its hiring strategy is fascinating.
 Recruitment is generally complex, and although it takes many elements to make a process successful, I have noticed that one thing in particular has the ability to impact on the entire process before it has even begun, and that is employer branding.
 When you are looking to attract talent, your company’s reputation and branding is absolutely key.

-Employer branding is an essential tool in attracting top talent to your company, and it is the driver that communicates your company’s culture and values to the marketplace.
-And whether you realise it or not, your company already has an employer brand – it is your reputation and the public’s perception of your company culture.
+Employer branding is an essential tool in attracting top talent to your company, and also keeping them.
+It is the driver that communicates your company’s culture and values to the marketplace.
+Whether you realise it or not, your company already has an employer brand – it is your reputation and the public’s perception of your company culture.
 Your employer brand is at its most powerful when wielded in the recruitment process, and should reflect the image of your company that you want potential employees to see.
 For example, these messages can be transmitted through recruitment marketing documentation, word of mouth recommendations or even something as simple as a tag line.
 Microsoft’s “Your potential.
 Our passion” and Apple’s “Think Different” both send strong messages to prospective employees that they are innovative and dynamic places to work.
 Your company must be distinguishable and communicate a unique message of its own to stand out from competitors.

 When it comes to developing your own employer brand, there are several steps you must take.